7 Days a Week: 09:00 - 19:30

 Aging is Not a Disease: Why Senior Pets Need Regular Check-Ups

 You may have noticed that your once-bustling pup or kitten, who has grown up with you for years, now spends most of its day sleeping.
-They pause a bit when climbing stairs, and prefer lying in a warm, sunny corner rather than playing...
-Many pet owners who come to our clinic often accept this situation by saying, "Doctor, they're old now, it's normal."
+They pause a bit when climbing stairs, and prefer lying in a warm corner instead of playing...

 However, there is a very clear rule in medicine: Aging is not a disease.
-Behind your pet's slowing down is often not aging itself, but hidden joint pain, tired kidneys, or changing blood pressure that can be easily managed with early diagnosis.
-At Anka Veterinary Clinic in Mezitli, Mersin, we want to examine why geriatric (senior) check-ups are vital for our veteran friends to spend their golden years pain-free and with high quality of life.
+Behind your pet's slowing down is often hidden joint pain, tired kidneys, or changing blood pressure.
+At Anka Veterinary Clinic, our geriatric care and regular check-ups focus on helping senior pets maintain comfort and quality of life as they age.

 01When is Your Pet Considered "Senior"

-• Small Breed Dogs: Small breeds like Chihuahuas, Yorkshire Terriers, and Dachshunds usually don't count as senior until 10-12 years; these breeds are long-lived and can remain active into their teens.
+• Small Dogs: breeds like Chihuahuas usually don't count as senior until 10-12 years.

 "We should research their silence not as part of aging, but as pain or fatigue they cannot tell us about."